dennisbirch/dbbbuilder-swift/README.md

 _sparsePopulation_: An optional Boolean value indicating whether you would like returned objects to be populated only with their id and created and modified dates.
 The default value is False.

 _Returns_: An array of DBBTableObject instance whose id properties match the id values passed in.

+`public static func getInstancesWithIDNumbersFromQueue(ids: [Int64], manager: DBBManager, completion: ([DBBTableObject]) -> Void)`

+A static method that lets you retrieve an array of instances of a DBTableObject subclass for the `idNum` values you pass in via an asynchronous queue.

+_ids_: An array of Int64 values representing the id numbers for the instances you want to retrieve.

+_manager_: A DBBManager instance that owns the FMDB instance/SQLite file being read from.

+_completionHandler_: A closure with the signature `([DBBTableObject]) -> Void`.
+When the function completes, the DBBTableObject instances can be obtained at the calling site as the closure's argument.

 `public static func allInstanceIDs(manager: DBBManager) -> [Int64]`